RepairShopr/CommitCRM-Importer/README.md

 Look for the link above to "Releases" and download the latest one.

-Look for a file inside that zipfile called "install.exe"
+Look for a file attached to the release called "install.exe"

 ## Operation